seanebones-lang/mars/TECHNICAL_STACK_UPGRADE_2025.md

 **Performance:** Optimized
 **Scalability:** Validated

 AgentGuard is positioned as a leader in AI safety with state-of-the-art technology, unique value proposition (40-60% cost savings), and developer-focused DX.
-Ready to crush the December 1, 2025 launch and achieve Year 1 targets.
+Ready to complete the December 1, 2025 launch and achieve Year 1 targets.

 ---